Published: 2026-05-24

 One of the most important principles when analysing governments: causes and effects often live in different mandates.

 Focus on 5 cabinets: Petkov → Donev → Denkov → Glavchev I+II → Zhelyazkov.
-This is 1,500 days — nearly 4 years in which the country had more snap elections (6) than normal mandates (3).
+This is roughly 1,500 days — nearly 4.5 years if we include the November 2021 vote that produced the Petkov cabinet — in which the country had more snap elections (6) than regular mandates (3).

 | Cabinet | Period | Avg GDP | Avg Infl | Avg Unemp | Avg Bal | Debt Δ |